-Well, at this stage of our considerations, being slightly "at a loss" we are not so much concerned with the efficiency of our final program but rather with the efficiency of our own thought processes!
-So, if we decide to make a list of the properties of solutions, in the hope of finding a useful clue, this is a rather undirected search, we should not invest too much mental energy in such a search, that is: for a start we should restrict ourselves to their obvious properties.
+Well, at this stage of our considerations, being slightly "at a loss", we are not so much concerned with the efficiency of our final program but rather with the efficiency of our own thought processes!
+So, if we decide to make a list of the properties of solutions, in the hope of finding a useful clue, this is a rather undirected search; we should not invest too much mental energy in such a search, that is: for a start we should restrict purselves to their obvious properties.
 Let us go ahead.

-a) No row may contain more than one queen, 8 queens are to be placed and the chess board has exactly 8 rows.
-As a result we conclude that each row will contain exactly one queen.
+a) No row may contain more that one queen; 8 queens are to be placed and the chess board has exactly 8 rows.
+As a result we can conclude that each row will contain precisely one queen.

-b) Similarly we conclude that each column will contain exactly one queen. c) There are fifteen "upward" diagonals, each of them containing at most one queen, i.e. 8 uoward diagonals contain exactly one queen and 7 upward diagonals are empty.
+b) Similarly we conclude that each column will contain precisely one queen. c) There are fifteen "upward" diagonals, each of them containing at most one queen, i.e. 8 upward diagonals contain precisely one queen and 7 upward diagonals are empty.